Calibrating Decision Robustness via Inverse Conformal Risk Control

-\Cref{fig:exp1} presents the evaluation results, comparing \texttt{CREME} with the empirical Monte Carlo estimator (\ie, $\bar \ell_n(\lambda)$).
-It can be seen that across all optimization settings, the Monte Carlo estimator (gray) tends to lie toward the left of the plot, while \texttt{CREME} (red) concentrates in the upper-right region.
+\Cref{fig:exp1} presents the evaluation results comparing \texttt{CREME} with the empirical Monte Carlo estimator (\ie, $\bar \ell_n(\lambda)$).
+It can be seen that across all optimization settings, the Monte Carlo estimator (gray) tends to lie toward the left of the plot, while \texttt{CREME} (red and green) concentrates in the upper-right region.
 This difference arises because naive baselines are primarily designed for consistent estimation, achieving high accuracy without validity guarantees.
-In contrast, our proposed procedure strikes a balanced trade-off, maintaining strong performance on both validity and accuracy, and tracing a Pareto frontier\footnote{This should be distinguished from the miscoverage-regret Pareto frontier in this paper.} over these two dimensions.
-These results not only support our theoretical analysis but also highlight that \texttt{CREME} is particularly well-suited for high-stakes decision-making tasks where both accuracy and validity are critical.
+In contrast, our proposed procedure strikes a balanced trade-off, maintaining strong performance on both validity and accuracy.
+These results highlight that \texttt{CREME} is well-suited for high-stakes decision-making tasks where both accuracy and validity are critical.

-In particular, \Cref{fig:exp1} also provides deeper insights into the properties of \texttt{CREME} associated with the number of calibration data, which is shown in its performance trajectory (red dashed line).
-In the small-sample regime where there is limited calibration data, \texttt{CREME} exhibits relatively low accuracy but high validity, positioning itself in the lower-right region of the plot.
+\Cref{fig:exp1} also provides insights into the finite-sample behavior of \texttt{CREME}.
+In the small-sample regime with a small $n$, \texttt{CREME} exhibits relatively low accuracy but high valid portion, positioning itself in the lower-right region of the plot.
 This behavior is desirable: under uncertainty and limited resources, \texttt{CREME} prioritizes conservatism by erring on the side of validity.
-As the calibration sample size increases, the trajectory rises sharply along the accuracy axis (at an almost exponential rate) while declining only gradually along the validity axis (at an approximately linear rate).
-This imbalance in rates is crucial: it ensures the existence of a Pareto frontier and enables \texttt{CREME} to maintain favorable trade-offs between validity and accuracy.
-In the large-sample regime, the trajectory converges toward the region occupied by the Monte Carlo estimator.
-This is expected, as our method is by design asymptotically consistent with the Monte Carlo estimator, explaining both the gradual deterioration of validity and the simultaneous improvement in accuracy as calibration size increases.
-Together, these observations provide a clear view into the internal behavior of \texttt{CREME}, demonstrating how it adapts across regimes and achieves strong trade-offs between accuracy and validity.
+As $n$ increases, the trajectory rises at around an exponential rate along the accuracy axis while maintaining full validity.
+The trajectory's accuracy eventually converges to $0$, demonstrating asymptotic consistency.